aseichter2007/ClipboardConqueror/readme.md

-      ``````
+      ```
       OpenHermes-2.5-Mistral 7b 16k.gguf supports 16384 context.
       This is a decent few pages.
-If it seems slow reduce your context to 8, if the problem persists, select a lower Quantization.
+      If it seems slow reduce your context to 8k, if the problem persists, select a lower Quantization.

-      Most of my prompts are specifically tuned against OpenHermes 2.5 Mistral 7b, and the default prompts follow chatML format.
-The system instruction in the training is an incredibly powerful tool.
+      Most of my prompts are specifically tuned against OpenHermes 2.5 Mistral 7b.
+      The default prompts follow chatML format.
       any chatML model should work great out of the box.
-Psyfighter2 works great too, though it doesn't nail the instructions as well being a storytelling model.
+      Psyfighter2 works pretty well too, though it doesn't nail the instructions as well being a storytelling model.
-      ``````
+      ```

 Finally, download Clipboard Conqueror from this repository.